Tomorrow is “Giving Tuesday” and we’re asking all DOGGY LOVERS to help parents, & pups with Megaesophagus (ME), by making a donation to Popeye’s Paw .

 An adoption counselor will contact you to schedule an appointment.
 We (and Carmine, of course) would love to see you at our shelter in Sayreville, New Jersey to meet sweet Carmine.
 He might just be your newest family member!

 On February 13, 2023, I said goodbye to my Popeye, the most loving, gentle, and sweet doggy I’ve ever known.
-I had to help him across the rainbow bridge that day, with the aid of Dr. Sara from Lap of Love, because he was suffering terribly from a disease I’d never even heard of until January, even though I was raised with dogs and had been volunteering around them for years.
+I had to help him across the rainbow bridge that day, with the aid of Dr. Sara from Lap of Love, because he was suffering terribly from a disease that is woefully under-studied (is that a word?) in the veterinary medical community.

 Popeye’s downward spiral began last October, when he started coughing for no apparent reason.
 He was diagnosed then by his regular vet with “simple” lung inflammation, and treated with antibiotics and steroids.
 But he didn’t get well, so we went back, and upon re-examination and more X-Rays, he was diagnosed with full-blown pneumonia, and put back on a course of stronger antibiotics.
 He seemed to get better, and I was relieved.
 Sadly, on December 2 he had a terrible fit of coughing and threw up a strange white foam.
 Unlike vomit, it contained no food residue, was bright white, and so thick that paper towels couldn’t mop it up.
 But he was diagnosed again with pneumonia, probably “aspiration pneumonia” which results when food particles get into the lungs.
 After spending a very difficult day in the ER, the vet there said he needed hospitalization, and off we went.
 He spent two nights and two days there on IV antibiotics and fluids.
 Happily, the hospital called, said he was eating small amounts of food and keeping it down, and was cleared to go home.
 I picked him up, his tail was wagging, and once again I was relieved…and exhausted.